 This procedure is to help facilitate and expedite the MORPC contract process.
-Before being signed by the Executive Director, all MORPC contracts must be reviewed for correct language, sound business sense, risk management, budget review, accounting set-up, grant management, invoicing procedures and needs, etc., and must be reviewed by the Chief of Staff & Director of Operations Shawn Hufstedler.
+Before being signed by the Executive Director, all MORPC contracts must be reviewed for correct language, sound business sense, risk management, budget review, accounting set-up, grant management, invoicing procedures and needs, etc., and must be reviewed by the Chief Operating Officer Shawn Hufstedler.